itaditya/Code-Runner/README.md

 ## Description

 Code Runner is an online portal where a user can code in various languages and get the output of the program.
 Compile time and Run time errors are also shown.
-User has the ability to add custom input also.
+The user can add custom input also.